Service overview

 Renewal requirements

-Zoning permits to change use expire after six months if activity related to the approved use does not start.
+Zoning permits to change the use of a property expire after six months if activity related to the approved use does not start.